chef/automate/components/docs-chef-io/content/automate/ha_iam_user.md

 AWS Identity and Access Management (IAM) is a web service that helps you securely control access to AWS resources.
 You use IAM to control who is authenticated (signed in) and authorized (has permissions) to use resources.

-In order to run the terraform scripts, you need an IAM user with following permissions:
+To run the terraform scripts, you need an IAM user with the following permissions:

 - AdministratorAccess
 - AmazonAPIGatewayAdministrator
 - AmazonS3FullAccess

-These permissions can either be directly added to the user or can be added via IAM Group.
+These permissions can either be directly added to the user or via IAM Group.

 {{< note >}}